gohugoio/hugo/content/contribute/themes.md

 1. On your theme's details page at [themes.gohugo.io](http://themes.gohugo.io/); and
 1. At GitHub (as usual), on your theme's regular main page.

+{{% note "Screenshots"%}}
-**Note:** If you add screenshots to the README please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
+If you add screenshots to the README, please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
 Relative paths work great on GitHub but they don't correspond to the directory structure of [themes.gohugo.io](http://themes.gohugo.io/).
 Therefore, browsers will not be able to display screenshots on the theme site under the given (relative) path.
+{{% /note %}}